-Apparently, Paul saw these Corinthians as high performers.
-To me, that is hard to understand, since the Corinthian church had some big problems.
+Paul saw these Corinthians as high performers.
+That is hard to understand since the Corinthian church had some big problems.
 But that’s for another time.

-What I want you to notice are two specific items – “excel” and “grace of giving”.
+I want you to notice two specific items – “excel” and “grace of giving.”

 Since Paul says, “see that you also excel…” what does that imply?
-Obviously, that you may not!
-And, excelling is always the better choice, unless it is excelling in a sin.
-So, there is generosity and then there is excellence in generosity.
+That you may not!
+And, excelling is always the better choice unless it is excelling in a sin.
+So, there is generosity, and then there is excelling in generosity.
 There is giving and excelling in giving.
-You can be giving, but doing it poorly or giving and doing it with excellence.
+You can be giving but doing it poorly or giving and doing it with excellence.

 What might giving poorly look like?
 Maybe it's...